Creating flag variations

 Here is an image of a flag with custom rules:

-To learn more about targeting rules, read Creating targeting rules.
+To learn more about targeting rules, read Targeting rules.

 You can also use multivariate flags to perform testing with LaunchDarkly's Experimentation feature.
 To learn more, read Creating Experiments.